Celulose Irani S.A.

 3. High-level position of responsibility for sustainability?

-The company reports it has established a 'Sustainability Committee' comprising of the Executive Board, Business and Corporate Managers with the responsibility of ensuring the evolution and strategic alignment, however, it is unclear which position has the high-level responsibility.
+The company reports it has established a 'Sustainability Committee' comprising the Executive Board, and Business & Corporate Managers with the responsibility of ensuring evolution and strategic alignment, however, it is unclear which position has high-level responsibility.

 0 / 1